plihelix/l2m/README.md

 Currently retrieves ONCE.
 Full 505 components in the S&P 500 daily history for up to 20 years and stores them in a Mongo-DB.
 Stored in float-16 for OHLC data and int32 for the volume.
 Later plans to incorperate an option for more traditional 32-bit floats.

 Full daily data approximates 250mb stored.
+## *`Notes`
-[TODO:Hourly data x8 for about 2.3gb combined]
+* TODO: Hourly data for about 2.3gb combined.
+Full hourly depth is problematic since the logic to validate the data is required.
+And up next.

 # Required MongoDB: [mongodb.com](https://www.mongodb.com/try/download/community)